kr-g/xvenv/README.md

 run

     xvenv setup
-    xvenv pip -u    # this will upgrade pip xvenv tools -u  # this will install and upgrade setuptools, twine, wheel, black, flake8 xvenv req       # this will install from requirements.txt with pip
+    xvenv pip -u    # this will install and upgrade pip xvenv tools -u  # this will install and upgrade setuptools, twine, wheel, black, flake8 xvenv req       # this will install from requirements.txt with pip
+    xvenv test
     xvenv build
     xvenv install

 or just as single command

-    xvenv make
     xvenv make -u
-        -> to update the tools packages

 what will install the sources as `editable` inside the venv.